Updated - October 2018

 A common problem when applying for your licence is the criminality checks, these make sure that you are a ‘fit and proper person’ to hold a licence, if you have a criminal record, this doesn’t always mean that you will be turned down for a licence, the SIA make their decision on

 - Whether we consider your offences relevant to our decision;

 - The actual sentence or disposal given to you for the offence

 They will look into information held on you by the police, any previous SIA warnings, County Court judgements and other local authorities.

-If you fail the criminality checks you will be notified as to why and given the opportunity to challenge the decision.
+If you fail the criminality checks on application you will be notified as to why and given the opportunity to challenge the decision.
 Further checks may go into recent Mental Health Issues, details of this can be found on their website.

-Working in the Security industry is hard work, you are the on the front line and you will almost certainly be abused or attacked by drunk/confused customers.
+Working in the Security industry is hard work, you are the on the front-line and you will almost certainly be abused or attacked by drunk/confused customers.

 You have a duty of care and a responsibility for keeping everybody safe and secure, the hours are unsociable, you need to have a decent level of fitness and a positive attitude.